-Google has announced that it is bringing free product listings to its Shopping results, beginning next week is the US.
-The aim to expand this change globally within this year, having brought forward the change in the US to support the shift to Ecommerce brought about by Coronavirus.
-Currently all Product Listing Ads (in the main search results) and product listings (in the Shopping tab) are paid for via Google Ads.
+Google has announced that it is bringing free product listings to its Shopping results in the UK, by the end of 2020.
+They have already rolled out free listings the US, back in April.
+Currently, in the UK, all Product Listing Ads (in the main search results) and product listings (in the Shopping tab) are paid for via Google Ads.
 Google’s shopping listings were originally free but they shifted to a paid model in 2012.

 What is changing?